Making Disciples at Downtown Cornerstone

 Back to Top

-The mission of Cornerstone Kids is to build a great city through the gospel for the glory of God.
-We are committed to partnering with you to joyfully teach, show and model who God is and what He has done for us through the person and work of Christ.
-Moreover, it is our desire that every Cornerstone Kid may live to love Him, glorify Him and bring hope to the next generation.
+The mission of our family ministries is to build up the next generation of believers by partnering with parents to cultivate children to know, love, and treasure Jesus.
+We desire to help equip parents as the primary disciple-makers of their families and are committed to partnering with you to joyfully teach, show, and model who God is and what He has done for us through the person and work of Christ.

 Back to Top